Transdermal Microneedle System

 The system is a single-entity combination product, which comprises a reusable applicator and a microneedle array containing patch, for transdermal drug delivery allowing rapid absorption into the bloodstream.
 The microneedle array patch is applied to the skin using a ready to use and reusable handheld applicator.

 Each microneedle array patch is individually packaged and stored at room temperature.

 How does it work?

-What are the Advantages of ADAM?
+What are the advantages of transdermal delivery?

-Rapid Parenteral Delivery without the Needle
+Rapid Systemic Delivery without the Needle

 There are instances where a drug cannot or should not be administered orally.
 For example, some drugs have poor oral bioavailability.
 In other cases, patients may not be able to tolerate an orally administered drug.
 In addition, intestinal absorption following oral delivery can be slow, delaying the beneficial effects of a drug.

 Transdermal delivery allows systemic drug delivery without the use of a hypodermic needle.
 In clinical studies, less than 10% of patients reported any pain at the application site.
 Pharmacokinetic analysis demonstrated ~ 3-times faster absorption of zolmitriptan using our system compared with orally administered zolmitriptan.